-We often hear of date quality and data governance belonging together.
+We often hear of data quality and data governance belonging together.
 That one cannot have good data quality without data governance.
 And that by doing data governance we achieve data quality.
 How so?
 What does that mean?

 What is the relationship between data governance and data quality?
 Or are they the same thing?
 Let's find out.